-As for key facts about this function; the tweets length is checked to be above 5 (tokenised) due to any tweets will less words do not contain enough information to be given a proper polarity classification and almost always returns as 100% neutral, which is of no use and will have no affect on the hours average sentiment.
-Entire code in the function is encapsulated in a try catch to check if data was received and handles non-responses and missing data by simply ignore that there was no data, unless a connection between the streamer and API is broken it otherwise exits the script.
+As for the key facts about this function; the length of the tweet is checked to be above 5 (tokenised) due to any tweets with fewer words will not contain enough information to be given a proper polarity classification and almost always returns as 100% neutral, which is of no use and will have no effect on the hours average sentiment.
+The entire code in the function is encapsulated in a try-catch to check if data was received and handles non-responses and missing data.
+If there was no data the issue is ignored unless a connection between the streamer and API is broken it otherwise exits the script.
+As for the processing of the tweet the code in Listing 4 is used.